benjtinsley/ttree/notes_stack.md

 - [x] circular dependency pulling TalentNode class into task_node.py. should TalentNode own all the talent node functionality as well? refactor in order because I can't set or get the task_head in the current layout

 ## Random thoughts
-- Mastery allows new tasks to be immediately converted into talent nodes, without the need for the map
+- Mastery allows new tasks to be immediately converted into talent nodes, without the need for the map, bypassing burnout and relearn
 - Relearn interval between tasks is 2 * total talent nodes - 1